2005-2013 Chevrolet Corvette

 Removing the targa top is Step One.
 It gets harder from there.
 (Crutchfield Research Photo)

-Rear side panel speakers
+Removing the rear side panel speakers (Coupe)

 You'll also need to open the rear hatch and use a prop rod to safely secure it in the fully-open position while you remove the shock support.
 In other words, you'll be crawling around under a heavy glass hatch that's suspended by a stick, no doubt thinking "Don't hit the prop rod.
 Don't hit the prop rod..." the entire time.